eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Manage documents:** Only document managers can access this menu.
 Document managers can view, download, permanently remove, and void (excluding completed documents) all documents created from a template that they have permission to access.
 The company administrator by default has permission to do all this for all documents in the company.

+-  **Manage bulk sent documents:** Only document managers can access this menu and can view documents bulk created from templates in which you are given permission.
+However, the company administrator can view and manage all documents.

 -  **My signature:** You can create and add your signature to be used when signing a document.

 -  **Manage templates:** Only template managers can access this menu.
 You can view the template list and configure the template settings.